taaaraaa/Supervised-Learning-Project/data_description.md

 - **dep_time**: Actual Departure Time (local time: hhmm)
 - **dep_delay**: Difference in minutes between scheduled and actual departure time.
 Early departures show negative numbers.
 - **taxi_out**: Taxi Out Time, in Minutes

+Taxi Out Time refers to the amount of time an airplane spends taxiing on the ground from its departure gate or parking spot to the runway before taking off.
+It includes the time the aircraft spends waiting in line to take off, as well as any additional time spent taxiing due to congestion, runway closures, or other factors.

+The Taxi Out Time is an important component of an airline's flight schedule and can affect the overall efficiency of the airline's operations.
+Longer Taxi Out Times can result in delayed departures and increased costs due to additional fuel consumption, crew and ground staff wages, and potential penalties for missing scheduled departure times.

 - **wheels_off**: Wheels Off Time (local time: hhmm)
 - **wheels_on**: Wheels On Time (local time: hhmm)
 - **taxi_in**: 	Taxi In Time, in Minutes